 Can veins get worse after sclerotherapy?

-It is not uncommon for the spider veins to seem to worsen before they get better.
-This is because the sclerotherapy solution makes the spider veins’ walls stick together and turn into hardened tissues.
+It is common for the spider veins to worsen before they get better.
+The sclerotherapy solution makes the spider veins’ walls stick together and become hardened tissues.
 The hardened scar tissues look dark and hard against the skin’s surface.
-But your body will soon metabolize the scar tissues, making them fade away from the skin’s surface.
+But your body will soon metabolize the scar tissues, making them disappear from the skin’s surface.
 After sclerotherapy, it can take around 3 weeks for the spider veins to disappear.

 Who is not a candidate for sclerotherapy?